Aurora, Texas, UFO incident

-Original newspaper article describing the incident, by S. E. Haydon, "A Windmill Demolishes It," The Dallas Morning News, April 19, 1897, p.
+Original newspaper article describing the incident, by S. E. Haydon, "A Windmill Demolishes It," The Dallas Morning News, April 17, 1897, p.
 5.

 The Aurora, Texas, UFO incident reportedly occurred on April 17, 1897, when, according to locals, a UFO crashed on a farm near Aurora, Texas.
-The incident (similar to the more famous Roswell UFO incident 50 years later) is claimed to have resulted in a fatality of the pilot.
+The incident, similar to the more famous Roswell UFO incident 50 years later, is claimed to have resulted in the fatality of the pilot.
 The pilot was "not of this world" and was said to be an alien.
-The pilot was buried at the Aurora cemetery.
+The corpse was buried at the Aurora cemetery.
 A stone was placed as a marker for the grave, but has since been removed.

 The incident as reported

 A Texas Historical Commission marker outside the Aurora Cemetery, alleged burial site of the UFO pilot, which briefly mentions the incident.

-On April 19, 1897, an article in the Dallas Morning News written by S.E.
-Haydon (Note: Haydon's name is also referenced as "S.E.
-Hayden" in other accounts.) described the UFO crash.
-The UFO is said to have hit a windmill on the property of a Judge J.S.
-Proctor two days earlier at around 6am local (Central) time, resulting in its crash.
-The pilot (who was reported to be "not of this world", and speculated to be a native of "Mars" according to a reported Army Signal Service officer named T.J.
-Weems from nearby Fort Worth), did not survive the crash, and was buried "with Christian rites" at the nearby Aurora Cemetery.
-(The cemetery contains a Texas Historical Commission marker mentioning the incident.)
+On April 17, 1897, an article in the Dallas Morning News written by S. E. Haydon (Note: Haydon's surname is also referenced as "Hayden" in other accounts.) described the UFO crash.
+The UFO was said to have hit a windmill on the property of a Judge J. S. Proctor two days earlier at around 6:00 am local time, resulting in its crash.
+The pilot, who was reported to have been "not of this world" and speculated to have been a native of "Mars" according to a reported Army Signal Service officer named T. J. Weems from nearby Fort Worth, did not survive the crash and was buried "with Christian rites" at the nearby Aurora Cemetery.
+The cemetery contains a Texas Historical Commission marker mentioning the incident.

-Reportedly, wreckage from the crash site was dumped into a nearby well located under the damaged windmill, while some ended up with the alien in the grave.
+Reportedly, wreckage from the crash site was dumped into a nearby well located under the damaged windmill, while some ended up with the pilot's body in the grave.
 Adding to the mystery was the story of Mr. Brawley Oates, who purchased Judge Proctor's property around 1935.
 Oates cleaned out the debris from the well in order to use it as a water source, but later developed an extremely severe case of arthritis, which he claimed to be the result of contaminated water from the wreckage dumped into the well.
 As a result, Oates sealed up the well with a concrete slab and placed an outbuilding atop the slab.
-(According to writing on the slab, this was done in 1945.)
+According to writing on the slab, this was done in 1945.